vefja/vpt/README.md

 # Elements
-A reasonably quick package manager coded in Python.
+A reasonably quick package manager coded in Python, GoLang and Shell.
-Elements Packages are made in shell, which contain the commands it needs to install said package.